052223-java-angular/McLean-p1-Backend/README.md

-# P0 - Pair Programming eCommerce Project
+# P1 - The Planetary Full Stack Application

 ## Introduction

-This is a Java-based command-line interface (CLI) eCommerce application.
-The application will be primarily built using Java and will utilize a PostgreSQL database to store product and user information.
+This application will primarily be built using Angular/Spring Boot frameworks.
+The application will be built on the foundation of Java, HTML, CSS and JavaScript and will utilize a PostgreSQL database to store user information and preferences.

 ## User Stories